johnataylor/assistantsService/README.md

 - Run Failed state

 Otherwise we have - roughly in priority order:
+- use C# 'required' in schema to remove some of the null programming (this also gives better input validation - and at least the right http error code)
-- better validation and therefore error messages on some of the REST calls - basically there is lots of 404 missing
+- better validation and therefore error messages on some of the REST calls - basically there is lots of 400 and 404 missing
 - the specifics of the factoring around the OpenAI call could be improved
 - the schema definition could be tighter - specifically there are nulls everywhere and that could be better
 - the use of constants in the code could be improved